Sexually Transmitted Infections

 Without knowing, you may be at risk for developing complications or could pass an infection to a current or future partner.
 Whether you is starting a new relationship or is in an existing relationship and having unprotected sex, there are test options available that can help you make informed decisions about your sexual health.

-GenPath offers a convenient list of tests that can provide your physician with timely results for multiple infections from easy-to-collect samples.
+GenPath offers a convenient list of tests that can provide your healthcare provider with timely results for multiple infections from easy-to-collect samples.
 These tests allow you to be aware of your status, actively treat infection, and potentially avoid further complications.

 Unlike STIs, vaginal infections can naturally occur based on a change in the bacteria and yeast in the vagina.2